ssala034/Premier-Stats/README.md

 Get more team data and make stats section dynamic based on selected team

-July 18
+July 18 - !!!!!

 fix titles of each card
 and the boxes and overall messages on the boxes

-fix team searhc bar alignedment with images
+fix Home PAGE

+chart color on stats page